Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Abstract

 \section{Abstract}

-We theoretically investigate a near-quantum-limited parametric amplifier based on the non-linear dynamics of quasiparticles flowing through a superconducting-insulator-superconducting junction.
+We theoretically investigate a near-quantum-limited parametric amplifier based on the nonlinear dynamics of quasiparticles flowing through a superconducting-insulator-superconducting junction.
 Photon-assisted tunneling, resulting from the combination of dc- and ac-voltage bias, gives rise to a strong parametric interaction for the electromagnetic modes reflected by the junction coupled to a transmission line.
 We show phase-sensitive and phase-preserving amplification, together with single- and two-mode squeezing.
-For an Aluminum junction pumped at 8 GHz, we predict narrow-band phase-sensitive amplification of microwaves signals to more than 30 dB, and broadband phase-preserving amplification larger than 15 dB over a 4 GHz band.
-We also predict single-mode squeezing reaching -20 dB and two-mode squeezing of -14 dB over a 4 GHz band.
-A key feature is that the device parameters can be tuned in-situ by the applied dc- and ac-voltage biases.
+For an aluminum junction pumped at twice the center frequency, $\omega_0/2\pi=6$~GHz, we predict narrow-band phase-sensitive amplification of microwaves signals to more than 20 dB, and broadband phase-preserving amplification of 20 dB over a 1.2 GHz 3-dB bandwidth.
+We also predict single- and two-mode squeezing reaching more than -12 dB over 5.3 GHz 3-dB bandwidth.
+Moreover, with a simple impedance matching circuit, we demonstrate 3 dB bandwidth reaching 4.3 GHz for 20 dB of gain.
+A key feature of the device is that its performance can be controlled in-situ with the applied dc- and ac-voltage biases.